 Before writing the research protocol, investigators must consider the requirements of 10 USC 980, which are applicable to DOD-sponsored research.
-10 USC 980 requires that "Funds appropriated to the Department of Defense may not be used for research involving a human being as an experimental subject unless (1) the informed consent of the subject is obtained in advance, or (2) in the case of research intended to be beneficial to the subject, the informed consent of the subject or a legal representative of the subject is obtained in advance."

-Furthermore and consistent with the Common Federal Rule for the Protection of Human Subjects, if an individual cannot give his/her own consent to participate in a research study, consent of the individual's legally authorized representative must be obtained prior to the individual's participation in the research.
+10 USC 980 requires that "Funds appropriated to the Department of Defense may not be used for research involving a human being as an experimental subject unless (1) the informed consent of the subject is obtained in advance, or (2) in the case of research intended to be beneficial to the subject, the informed consent may be obtained from a legal representative of the subject."
+Furthermore and consistent with the Common Federal Policy for the Protection of Human Subjects, if an individual cannot give his or her own consent to participate in a research study, consent of the individual's legally authorized representative must be obtained prior to the individual's participation in the research.
 Moreover, an individual not legally competent to consent (e.g., incapacitated individuals, incompetents, minors) may not be enrolled in DOD-sponsored research unless the research is intended to benefit each subject enrolled in the study.
+For example, a subject may benefit directly from medical treatment or surveillance beyond the standard of care.
+Proposers should be aware that this law makes placebo controlled clinical trials problematic because of the 'intent to benefit' requirement whenever participation is sought of subjects from whom consent must be obtained by the legally authorized representative.